michellevit/Production-Planner/README.txt

 --Change the 'DEVELOPMENT_MODE' var to True
 ----This will switch the database to SQLite (unlike MySQL which requires Docker container to run) --Change the 'DEBUG' to True
-----Now print statements in backend will output in the terminal where the server is running -Initialize the database after updating the settings:
+----Now print statements (in the backend) will output in the terminal where the server is running -Initialize the database after updating the settings:
 --In the terminal, navigate to the django folder and run: python manage.py migrate -Start the server: